Written bySee all articles →

 This enables you to develop a strategy to support partners with their methodologies and boost their sales cycles, which has the knock-on effect of strengthening your partner relationships.

 PRM portals provide key indicators around performance and accountability between partners, leading to important insights that point to actions and better results.
-Apart from it, partner marketing solutions can offer tools to help partners reach these KPIs.
+Apart from it, partnership marketing platforms can offer tools to help partners reach these KPIs.
 For instance, Affise offers KPI automation – the feature that allows marketers to focus on traffic channels and audiences that deliver the best results.

 While PRM offers a host of benefits, there are some stumbling blocks to look out for: